Frequently Asked Questions

 Visit http://www.sandiego.edu/llc, contact us at 619.260.7613, visit the MySanDiego portal, or contact Residential Life at 619.260.4777

-All incoming freshman participate in an LLC.
-To select a theme, preference your top theme choices on your Freshman Advising Questionnaire (available Monday, May 12th at 8am) on the MySanDiego portal..
+All incoming first-year students participate in an LLC.
+To select a theme, preference your top theme choices on your First-Year Advising Questionnaire (available Monday, May 11th at 8am) on the MySanDiego portal..

 In addition to completing the requirements of the preceptorial course, students participating in living learning communities are invited to engage in co-curricular events offered to explore their theme and make connections between life in and out of the classroom.
 Some of the events that past participants enjoyed can be found here: www.sandiego.edu/cas/llc/out_and_about.php

-You will preference your top LLCs in the Freshman Advising Questionnaire available May 12th and closing June 1st.
+You will preference your top LLCs in the First-Year Advising Questionnaire available May 11th and closing May 31st.

-The Freshman Advising Questionnaire will be available beginning on Monday, May 12th at 8am through Sunday, June 1st.
-To access the Freshman Advising Questionnaire, go to the MySanDiego portal, you’ll find the Questionnaire under the New Student Checklist on the Announcements page.
-For course descriptions, please read the Preceptorial Brochure.
+The First-Year Advising Questionnaire will be available beginning on Monday, May 11th at 8am through Sunday, May 31st.
+To access the First-Year Advising Questionnaire, go to the MySanDiego portal, you’ll find the Questionnaire under the New Student Checklist on the Announcements page.

-You will be able to preference your top 5 preceptorial courses within LLC themes on the Freshman Advising Questionnaire.
-Some courses are offered in several different themes (e.g. Biology 190 and Economics 101), be sure to select the preferred course in your preferred theme.
+You will be able to preference your top 3 preceptorial courses within LLC themes on the First-Year Advising Questionnaire.
+Some courses are offered in several different themes (e.g. Biology 190 and Economics 101), so be sure to select the preferred course in your preferred theme.

 For example, if you are set on being in the Intersections LLC then you should preference several preceptorials linked to that theme.
 Alternatively, if you are most interested in having a Biology preceptorial course, you should then indicate Biology courses in different themes as your preferred preceptorial courses.